What Is a Gantt Chart? The Complete Guide for Project Managers (2026)

 The Left Panel (Task List)

-A structured list of tasks, often organized hierarchically:
+A structured list of tasks, often organised hierarchically:

 Each row also shows metadata: assigned resources, start/end dates, duration, percent complete.